 You cannot treat colds, flu and COVID-19 with antibiotics

 Antibiotics treat bacterial infections.
 Colds, COVID-19 and the flu are viral infections, so antibiotics won’t help.
-Using antibiotics when you do have these illnesses can make you resistant to them when you do need them.
+Using antibiotics when you have these illnesses can lead to the development of antibiotic resistant bacteria.

 There are a few ways to help prevent colds, flu and COVID-19

-- Wash your hands with plain soap for two minutes
+- Wash your hands with plain soap for 20 seconds

 How can I treat colds and the flu?

-Colds and flu mend when you drink plenty of fluids, get rest, and give your body time to do its job.
+The best way to recover from a cold or flu is to drink plenty of fluids, get rest, and give your body time to do its job.

 Do I have COVID-19?